 America's about the free exchange of currency and the free exchange of citizens.

-All right, so you you recognize that abortion will still be legal even after Roe versus Wade is overturned.
+So you recognize that abortion will still be legal even after Roe versus Wade is overturned.

 Absolutely.

-And it would also move this discussion back to the states uh with the federal government out of it, you could have an honest discussion in the states about what is the proper role for the state government in this.
+You could have an honest discussion in the States about what is the proper role for the state government in this.

-And of course I would argue for a limited role of the state government as well.
+And of course, I would argue for a limited role of the state government as well.

 Well, but when the people decide, the people decide.